 First of all, God provided advocates.
 In addition to our faithful core of supporting churches and individuals who have stood by our side for the past seven years, the Lord mobilized ministries to graciously spread the word about our project including blog posts from Desiring God and The Gospel Coalition.
-I received an email, out of nowhere, from Joshua Harris (whom I've never met) who shared that his mother was Japanese and offered to help in any way.

 Thank you to the many of you who joined us in response to these various calls for prayer.
 It was fascinating to see how God used social media (like twitter, blogs, and Facebook) to spread the word to more than 100,000 people!